Hidden Toxins in Everyday Household Items

 Solution?
 Contact your tea manufacturer and ask questions about the tea bag or just stick to loose leaf tea (hey, I think it tastes better anyway).
 I use a teapot – a small one for myself and bigger one for guests.
-You can also use stainless steel tea stick but for a few people, I use my stainless steel teapot.
+You can also use stainless steel tea stick but for a few people, I use a teapot.

 2. Dental Floss.

 Some dental floss can contain perfluorinated polymer – also known as a PFC (the same thing that is in Teflon) to help it be all slidey on your teeth.
 PFC is nasty stuff – it can cause cancer, damage your immune system and disrupt hormones.
 Ever seen antibacterial dental floss?
 Well that might have triclosan in it – which may pass through your skin and disrupt hormones.

 Solution?
 Check the ingredients of your dental floss or use a natural one.
 We use the AloeDent brand as it uses beeswax to help it glide in between your teeth.

 3. Baking Paper and Plastic Wrap.